 There are three main trends affecting the way customers make payments worldwide:

 By 2020 it is expected that 80% of all internet users will be accessing the internet through mobile devices, and 58% of these will be smartphones.
-These are packed with features that have lead to new ways of payments, and revolutionised digital payments.
+These devices are packed with advanced features that have lead to new ways of making payments, adding to the revolutionary trends of digital payments.

 Smartphone features which have enabled this change are: